huyhoang-chu/mainpage/index.md

 - **[2022-2023]** R&D Engineer, Samsung HCMC Research and Development Center, Vietnam.

 ## News
+- **[Jan.
+2026]** I’m planning to speak at the ASEAN Plus Photonics Symposium 2026 at ICISE Quy Nhon from 08-11 Oct!
+Hope I can have some cool stuff to present this time :)))
 - **[Dec.
 2025]** I will come back to Vietnam for Christmas and New Year's.
 See you soon, Trinh !
 - **[Oct.
 2025]** I will be attending 100 Years of Quantum Physics at ICISE Quy Nhon from 06-10 Oct!
 - **[Sep.
 2025]** The page is online now!